-Enable Global Alpha - When selected, this enables alpha blending for this layer with the layer underneath.
+• Enable Global Alpha - When selected, this enables alpha blending for this layer with the layer underneath.
 The alpha value needs to be programmed at run-time through the AXI4-Lite control interface.

-Note: If either the RGBA8, BRGA8, or YUVA8 per pixel alpha formats are selected for a layer, then the global alpha is automatically enabled.
+Note: If any of the per pixel alpha formats are selected for a layer, then the global alpha is automatically enabled.